Have you ever walked out of an interview feeling like you still don’t have a sense of whether a candidate will actually be good for the job?

 4.)
 Tell me about a situation that you could have handled better.
 What prompted you to act the way you did and how would you handle it better?
 Motivation questions.

-Though we all know not every situation will be handled with flying colors, the lessons learned during hardship are far more important to measure.
+Though we all know not every situation will be handled with flying colors, the lessons learned during hardships are far more important to measure.
 A candidate who has some level of self-awareness is more likely to avoid making that same mistake on repeat.

 Situational Questions